bbatsov/batsov.com/_posts/2011-05-12-jvm-langs-clojure.md

 sequence as well.
 With **take** we can take only the elements we need without have to process the entire infinite collection.

-## Functional programing with Clojure
+## Functional programming with Clojure

 Clojure is a functional programming language and as such it offers quite the selection of features that make it easy to leverage the functional